complexdatacollective/documentation.networkcanvas.com/docs/tutorials/server-workflows.md

 * the percentage complete, and
 * the export status of the interview data.

-In this panel, cases can be sorted by “last changed”, “case ID”, or “progress.”
+In this panel, cases can be sorted by "last changed", "case ID", or "progress."
 You can also filter cases by case ID.

 ### Case Selection

 Cases can be selected individually by tapping on the card.
-You can also select all unexported cases or select all cases by toggling the corresponding switches in the bottom right of the panel to “on.”
+You can also select all unexported cases or select all cases by toggling the corresponding switches in the bottom right of the panel to "on."

 Once cases are selected, there are three actions you can complete from this panel: 1) delete selected cases, 2) export selected cases to Server, and 3) export selected cases to a file.
 Each action has a corresponding button at the bottom of the panel.